Year in Review - 2005

 - Superior Court Upholds CZM Designated Port Area Decision - The Massachusetts Superior Court upheld CZM's 2002 decision to redraw the boundaries of the Charlestown section of the Mystic River Designated Port Area (DPA).
 The decision, based on the recommendations of a CZM study published in October of 2002, modifies the DPA boundary to exclude three properties.
 The decision was challenged in a lawsuit filed by three other property owners within the DPA.
 The Court found that CZM's decision was not arbitrary or capricious and was adequately supported by substantial evidence.
 The Court ruled for the Commonwealth on all claims supporting agencies' discretion to make policy decisions amid competing interpretations of the agency's regulations.
 CZM had not had a DPA decision challenged in court before, and the Court's ruling helps to clarify CZM's discretionary authority.
 This Superior Court decision has been appealed by the affected business owners.
 CZM's designation decision and study are available on the CZM Publications web page.

-- New Massachusetts Ocean Management Initiative Website - The new website features improved navigation and organization, and provides detailed information on the Massachusetts Ocean Management Task Force, the Task Force's Waves of Change final report and recommendations, and state ocean management legislation proposed by Governor Romney.
+- New Massachusetts Ocean Management Initiative Website - The new website features improved navigation and organization, and provides detailed information on the Massachusetts Ocean Management Task Force, the Task Force's Waves of Change final report and recommendations, and state ocean management legislation.
 New sections of the site include the Massachusetts Ocean Education Program with its online Ocean Education Guide, links to ocean management resources, recent news, and national highlights.

 - Massachusetts Ocean Education Guide Website - CZM developed a dynamic directory of ocean education resources.
 The directory includes field trips, speakers, curricula, publications, parent/child interactive programs, after school programs, workshops, films/videos, newsletters/periodicals, library/resource centers, volunteer opportunities, and other programs designed to assist K-12 educators in teaching about the Commonwealth's ocean resources.
 Go to the Ocean Education Guide Website to access the Massachusetts Ocean Education Guide and/or to submit an ocean education program for inclusion.